Matthew Hartley Music MCP

 Tool Definition Quality

-All tools follow a consistent verb_noun pattern using snake_case (get_*, list_*, refresh_*), making them predictable and easy to understand.
+All tools follow a consistent verb_noun pattern (get_*, list_*, refresh_*) with snake_case, making it easy to predict tool names and understand their function.

 Available Tools